olliesharp5/personal-website/README.md

 # Personal Website

+## Please note: This website has been deployed, however, I am continuing to add improvements and features.
+In this document under "Future Improvements" I have listed the features I am continuing to work on.

 This repository contains the code for my personal portfolio website, built with a React frontend, Django REST API backend, and Azure Blob Storage for media files.

 ## Table of Contents